 Built in 1899 this Victorian building is in urgent need of restoration.
 It serves the village in many respects, being an ideal venue for small meetings and housing church services when ice or snow prevent people reaching the church, at the top of the hill.
 The Church Hall also hosts the Playgroup, the Brownies, the History Group, Preserve Bow Brickhill, the Parochial Church Council and the Parent and Toddler group, the monthly Drop In and the Lunch Club..

 ASTRA Community Projects has been set up as a subcommittee of the Parochial Church Council.
-Its Constitution was approved by the PCC on 11 March 2014.
+ASTRA Community Projects Constitution was approved by the PCC in January 2019.